 To be considered compliant, employers must demonstrate that terms set out in previous Labour Market Opinions were met.
-Employers may be asked to provide additional documentation during a review of compliance process.
-Failure to provide requested documents may result in a negative LMO.
+Employers may be asked to provide additional documentation during a review of the compliance process.
+Failure to provide the requested documents may result in a negative LMO.

 What documents demonstrate compliance?

 To demonstrate compliance, employers may be asked to provide:

 - Payroll records – To ensure the appropriate prevailing wage and overtime are being paid, deductions are being made (Canada Pension Plan, Employment Insurance, Income Tax) and to explain any non-standard deductions

 - Timesheets – To ensure that workers are working the number of hours set out in the Labour Market Opinion.